 Depression is a mood disorder common for many people both in Romania and around the world.
 Therefore we should not be ashamed that we feel this way, but we should seek specialized help because it exists.

-Just as we are not ashamed that we have tonsillitis or appendicitis, we should not be ashamed for having depression.
+Just as we are not ashamed that we have tonsillitis or appendicitis, we should not be ashamed of having depression.
 Psychological health is just as important as physical health.

 Many people suffering from depression think that their mood will not improve.
 But the news is very good.
 Although depression is a disorder that could have severe consequences, it is also one of the most treatable psychological conditions.
 Depression is so common that almost everyone goes through it at some point in life.

 The modern treatment consists of combining medication (although not in all cases of depression) and psychotherapy.